n1khilmane/documentation/README.md

 A version of the site that emulates authentication is simultaeously available at http://localhost:3000.
 If you use the authentication emulator, you will land on the login page.
 When you choose your login provider, you will then be presented with a page from the emulator.

-TODO - Fill in and add screen shot.
 Select any user name.
 Add the role `verified` to the User's roles text box.

 ## Acknowledgements